njlr/prng/README.md

 # prng

-Experiments with pseudorandom number generators and computation expressions inspired by Elm.
+Experiments with pseudo-random number generators and computation expressions, inspired by Elm.

 ## Development